m1010j/async-explorations-writeup/README.md

 (As before, flare up of CPU3 towards the beginning happened when I switched to my screenshot tool.)

-For whatever reason, when it matters, V8 decides to forego parallelism.
+For whatever reason, when it matters, Chromium-based browsers decide to forego parallelism.

 ### Better performance without Web Workers

 All results presented so far use [Web Workers][web-workers] to execute the Fibonacci functions.
-This leads to a much better user experience, since browsers run Web Workers in background threads, which makes it so that the Fibonacci functions don't block the rest of the page.
+This leads to a much better user experience, since browsers run Web Workers in background threads, preventing the Fibonacci functions from blocking the rest of of the script or the rendering engine.
 Interestingly, invoking the functions in the main thread without the use of Web Workers is quite a bit faster:

 ![Linux Firefox Chromium sync and async without Worker result][linux-firefox-chromium-sync-and-async-without-worker]